-The course is structured around a core theme that considers the ideas of 'Knowledge and the Knower' followed by optional themes that explore Language and Politics on knowledge.
-A series of collective 'Areas of Knowledge' including Natural Sciences, Human Societies, Maths, Art and History, also form a basis for analysing different forms of knowledge.
+The course is structured around a core theme that considers the ideas related to 'Knowledge and the Knower' followed by optional themes that explore 'Knowledge and Language' and 'Knowledge and Politics'.
+A series of collective 'Areas of Knowledge' including Natural Sciences, Human Sciences, Maths, Art and History, also form a basis for analysing different forms of knowledge.